kire9613/KTH_master_thesis/README.md

 Pixel representation is the coordinate system that the map is given in.
 Each pixel is one step.

 Scaled pixel representation is the coordinate system that is a scaled down version of the pixel representation.
-The origin is still in the same place as the pixel representation as is different compared to the state representation.
+The origin is still at the same place as the pixel representation, as it is different compared to the state representation.

 ## 1. SVEA